brissboss/brissboss/README.md

 - 🔭 I’m currently working for Pecule

-- 🌱 I’m currently learning Nuxt.js
+- 🌱 I’m currently learning Swift

 - ✉️ You can contact me at theobrissiaud@icloud.com